melpon/wandbox/kennel/API.rst

   Compile posted code.

-  This API accepts "application/json" or "application/x-www-form-urlencoded" in the Content-Type header.
+  This API accepts "application/json" or "application/x-www-form-urlencoded" in a "Content-Type" header.

   Parameter: